 How GSA Employees Obtain a GSA Access Card

-Provide the information requested by your Human Resource Officer (HRO) for sponsorship.
+Provide the information requested by your human resource officer for sponsorship.
 If you have any questions, contact your HRO who is assisting you in the on-boarding process.

-Follow the instructions in the email from your HRO or USAccess to pick up and activate your GSA Access Card.
-Bring two forms of acceptable identification (ID) to pick up your GSA Access Card.
-After activating your Access Card, you must connect your computer directly to the GSA network and perform a system reboot before using Virtual Private Network (VPN) remote access.
+Follow the instructions in the email from your HRO or USAccess to pick up and activate your GSA access card.
+Bring two forms of acceptable identification [PDF] when you pick up your card.
+After activating your access card, you must connect your computer directly to the GSA network and perform a system reboot before using virtual private network (VPN) remote access.

 - After activating your replacement card or updating your card certificates, you must connect your computer from a GSA office directly to the GSA network and reboot your computer before gaining Virtual Private Network (VPN) remote access.
 Your new or updated card will not work with VPN unless you do this.

-- If you use your Access Card to log on to a GSA IT application, you may continue to use your current Access Card to log on to the application while your replacement card is produced.
-However, after you pick-up and activate your replacement card, it may take up to one hour before you can log on to the application with your new GSA Access Card.
-Similarly, it may take up to one hour before you can log on to the application with your GSA Access Card after you’ve updated your card certificates.
+- If you use your access card to log on to a GSA IT application, you may continue to use your current card to log on to the application while your replacement card is produced.
+However, after you pick-up and activate your replacement card, it may take up to one hour before you can log on to the application with your new GSA access card.
+Similarly, it may take up to one hour before you can log on to the application with your GSA access card after you’ve updated your card certificates.